ahmetb/coffeelog/docs/set-up-a-kubernetes-cluster.md

 - `project.id`: this is your Google Cloud project ID.
 - `pics_bucket.name`: name of the storage bucket you created earlier in “Set up storage” step.

+Then, commit and push changes (to your fork).

+## Manual deployment

+Open `misc/kube/deployment.yaml` and change the image names `gcr.io/PROJECT_ID` to your actual project ID.
+Commit and push changes (to your fork).
+Then, deploy everything using the following command:

+    kubectl apply -f ./misc/kube

+Ideally, you should set up automated [continuous image builds](docs/set-up-image-build.md) and [continuous deployments](docs/set-up-continuous-build.md).

+## Try out manual deployment

+Find out the load balancer public IP address of the web frontend:

+    $ kubectl get service web

+    NAME      CLUSTER-IP      EXTERNAL-IP       PORT(S)        AGE
+    web       10.27.254.143   104.154.242.220   80:32428/TCP   55d

+It can take a while for external IP to appear.
+Once it does, you can create a hostname by appending `xip.io` (e.g. http://104.154.242.220.xip.io) and visit the website to see if it works.

+Using this hostname, you can go back to [API Manager](https://console.cloud.google.com/apis/dashboard) and edit the callback URL from `localhost` to the `IP.AD.DR.ESS.xip.io` format and log in to the application!